 What are the dipping sauces at Korean BBQ?

-Let me show you three common Korean dipping sauces you might eat at your local Korean bbq at home or in a restaurant.
+Let me show you three common Korean dipping sauces you might eat at your local Korean bbq restaurant or when you make Korean bbq at home.
 These are definitely my favorite ones to eat.
 Each restaurant has its own spin on how to make each dipping sauce, but I’ve combined my favorite parts of these traditional sauces for these recipes.

 Each sauce is meant to pair with various grilled meats and fresh veggies during your KBBQ meal, but they’re also eaten with other types of food too like Korean savory pancakes.
 But at the end of the day, each sauce is based on your preference so feel free to adjust ingredients as you go!